 Please click on any of the title links below for full information on each topic.

-Eucharistic visitors are lay people who have been trained to give the Holy Eucharist to shut-ins and other people who are unable to attend Eucharist services.
+Eucharistic visitors are lay people who have been trained to give the Holy Eucharist to those who are unable to attend church services.
 Eucharistic visitors must be licensed by the diocese.

 This training is designed to increase awareness regarding sexual misconduct and abuse of power, to outline steps toward preventing abuse, to offer ways to intervene when misconduct occurs and to equip anyone in a position of parish leadership with ways of healing and rebuilding the body of Christ.